46bit/netscan-practical/README.md

 # Network Scanning Practical: Setup

+A practical to teach about Network Scanning attacks and defences.
+Part of the Cyber Security Practicals.

 ## Requirements for this CyberPractical

 * Requires `nmap` and `nc` (netcat) to be accessible to students.